hanbincho/clinical-sensor-scoring/doc/software_design.md

 * [if no error] DBMS can monitor the performance of databases using integrated tools and enable users to tune databases by creating optimized indexes.
 * [if error] DBMS provides a recovery platform with the necessary tools to fully or partially restore databases to their previous state.
 ### Component design
+* Monitoring cloud storage and database security issues
+* backup the storage if there is any issues or errors
+* conversant with SQL and relevant database technologies

 ## User 3: UX Designer
 ### User story